 We make sure that services are available to help young people who may have an alcohol or substance misuse problem.

-We work with Derbyshire CGL, a specialist substance misuse service for young people who are using drugs or alcohol who feel they have a problem and want some support to stop using or cut down.
+We work with Derbyshire CGL, a targeted and specialist substance misuse service for young people up to and including 18-years-old who are using drugs or alcohol who feel they have a problem and want some support.
+This can be done through one-to-one sessions or group work.

-Derbyshire CGL also offers specialist help to reduce the risks and harm associated with alcohol or drug misuse, or to help young people avoid relapsing.
+Derbyshire CGL also offers targeted and specialist help to reduce the risks and harm associated with alcohol or drug misuse, as well as to help young people wanting to reduce or stop their substance use or avoid relapsing.

 The service works with children, young people and their families or carers.
 It provides support and helps them to build resilience to enable sustainable recovery and prevent further use and harm.